papyon-apps/gh-actions/README.md

 ### Build IOS development client for testing (Optional)

-Sometimes we require new development client builds for testing.
+Sometimes we need new development client builds for testing.
 This action will trigger a new development client build when a new commit included `[need build]` in the commit message.

 ```yaml
 ### build-ios.yml